Find out about other ATHA chapters www.ATHArugs.com

 Socialize on the Net www.rughookingdaily.ning.com

-Classes in Traditional Rug Hooking are available in Sonoma County with:
+Classes & gatherings in Traditional Rug Hooking are happening in Sonoma County with:

 Unique Folk Art: With roots centuries old, rug hooking is a folk art unique to North America.
 Born out of necessity and using materials at hand, (burlap sacks, old clothing, and fabric scraps) the first hooked rugs appeared in Atlantic Canada and New England in the late 1700's early 1800's.
 Hooked rugs are functional art originally created by rural women to cover the bare floors of their homes.
 The craft uses a hand hook, much like a crochet hook, to form a looped pile of a carpet or mat from fabric strips or yarn on a wide weave base.